NIH HEAL Initiative Expertise and Resources

 iPSC-Derived Cell-Based Model Development

-• Combined single-cell transcriptomic and proteomic analyses that provide information on drug response in individual cells; and
+• Combined single-cell transcriptomic and proteomic analyses that provide information on drug response in individual cells

 Pharmacological Probe Development

 Investigators who have identified potential pain, addiction or overdose targets can collaborate with this program to generate an optimized probe that will enable the testing of a therapeutic hypothesis.
-The laboratory encompasses assay development; quantitative high-throughput screening (qHTS) to identify promising compounds to modulate novel targets; and optimization by medicinal chemists to optimize potency, selectivity and pharmacokinetic properties required of an in vitro/in vivo pharmacological probe of the novel target.
+The laboratory encompasses assay development; quantitative high-throughput screening (HTS) to identify promising compounds to modulate novel targets; and optimization by medicinal chemists to optimize potency, selectivity and pharmacokinetic properties required of an in vitro/in vivo pharmacological probe of the novel target.
 Assays of target activity adaptable for HTS, secondary assays to guide medicinal chemistry optimization and biological validation, and animal efficacy models, when applicable, should be available in the applicant’s laboratory.
-Probes can also be tested using the iPSC or 3-D bioprinting platforms described above.
+Probes can also be tested using the iPSC or 3-D bioprinting platforms previously developed by NCATS.
 Sharing probes with the scientific community will be a priority.
-Capabilities include:

 • Adaptation/miniaturization of assays for HTS and new assay development